 Unfortunately, there is no paved way to success when it comes to the question how to make a social media app.
 However, here are some tips on how to create a successful social media app.

 If possible, verify your idea before you make a social media app (e.g., start an ad campaign).

 - Think in advance about your monetization strategy.

 - Focus on the needs of your audience.

 - Choose mobile-first experience.

 A social media app can cost a startup between $20,000 to $85,000.
-Costs skyrocket to $100,000 – $150,000+ when app owners expect many registrations right after launch.
+Costs to create a social media app of high complexity skyrocket to $100,000 – $150,000+ when app owners expect many registrations right after launch.
 The price also depends on the desired feature list and type of the content users will produce or exchange.

 Using third-party apps to build out the app more quickly, it takes minimum 4 – 6 months to develop an MVP of a social media app.
-This timeline can lengthen to 9 – 12 months when the app requires extensive back-end development.
+This timeline can lengthen to 9 – 12 months when the social network development requires extensive back-end development.